opeltre/revert/README.md

 ## ICP

 ICP is measured over time by lumbar puncture during infusion tests.
+The acquisition lasts ~30 minutes so that the resulting signal contains thousands of cardiac cycles, first recorded at baseline ICP and during a constant-rate injection of saline water in CSF space.

 We use heat kernels to denoise the signal and perform pulse segmentation.

 <img alt="intracranial pressure segmentation" height="200px"